travis-ci/docs-travis-ci-com/user/reference/xenial.md

 ## Using Xenial

-To get your builds using Ubuntu Xenial 16.04, add the following to your `.travis.yml`:
+To route your builds to Ubuntu Xenial 16.04, add the following to your `.travis.yml`:

 ```yaml
 dist: xenial